• Skip to main content

 How to Make the Paper Nativity Craft

 Start by printing out our nativity craft template on cardstock and cut out the pieces.
+(You can find the template at the end of the craft tutorial.)

 If you'd like to use a different size star base you can grab one of our star templates in different sizes.